On March 1, the federal government said it would consider the import of elephant trophies on a case-by-case basis.

 Money raised through hunting permits in these countries is used to support conservation efforts.

-The news of the rule change comes only a week after Secretary of the Interior Ryan Zinke announced the formation of the International Wildlife Conservation Council.
-The council's role will be to advise Zinke on a variety of issues and to raise the awareness of the American people "regarding conservation, wildlife law enforcement and economic benefits that result from U.S. citizens traveling abroad to hunt."
+In November, Secretary of the Interior Ryan Zinke announced the formation of the International Wildlife Conservation Council.
+The council's role is to advise Zinke on a variety of issues and to raise the awareness of the American people "regarding conservation, wildlife law enforcement and economic benefits that result from U.S. citizens traveling abroad to hunt."

 According to the Chicago Tribune, a representative of SCI, along with several other hunting advocates, were on hand during Zinke's first day at the Department of the Interior when Zinke signed a secretarial order expanding fishing and hunting on federal lands and another that reversed a 2012 Obama administration rule that would have phased out lead ammunition and tackle in national wildlife refuges by 2022.